-A Major Upgrade for Salmon Habitat is Coming in Summer 2025!
+A Major Upgrade for Salmon Habitat is Underway in Lake Sammamish State Park!

-The Mountains to Sound Greenway Trust is launching its biggest restoration project yet, and one of the largest in Lake Sammamish State Park’s history!
-After nearly a decade of planning, we’re working with the Washington State Parks & Recreation Commission (State Parks) and other partners to restore Issaquah Creek and improve important salmon habitat.
+The Mountains to Sound Greenway Trust recently completed its biggest restoration project yet, and one of the largest in Lake Sammamish State Park’s history: in-stream restoration within Lower Issaquah Creek.
+We’ve been working with numerous partners and thousands of volunteers for more than two decades to improve this important salmon habitat.
+We’ve reached a major milestone, but there’s still more to do!

 Why Issaquah Creek Needs Help